-Photographic Story Lake Powell Navajo Tribal Park in Arizona – Photographing the Navajo slot canyons could be a lifetime occupation.
+Lake Powell Navajo Tribal Park in Arizona – Photographing the Navajo slot canyons could be a lifetime occupation.
 They are beautiful creations of abstract designs.
 While we were out west, I took the opportunity to try my hand at photographing them.
 We joined a Photographic Tour of Antelope Canyon.
 I guess I didn’t fully comprehend how fast digital photographers take pictures.
 There I was with an old fashion large format film camera and by the time I got set up, everyone was ready to head on to the next location!
 It was very frustrating.
 I did manage to capture a couple of images.
 I was amazed they turned out.
 The experience was so frustrating that I finally gave up and went outside to sit and wait until everyone was through.
 When I got outside a Navajo came up to me and said, “I saw you in the canyon and you looked very frustrated.
 If you’d like an experience that is more appropriate to your large camera, my grandmother owns a slot canyon you can photograph.”
 The next day we traveled to his canyon and had a great time.
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.